IamTechknow/HighwayVisualizer/README.md

 # HighwayVisualizer

-[HighwayVisualizer](https://iamtechknow.dev) is a tool designed to render geodata of highway systems in the United States and to create and view segments of highways they have traveled on.
+[HighwayVisualizer](https://iamtechknow.dev) is a tool designed to render geodata of highway systems in the United States and to allow users to create their own travel segments.

 ## Instructions